Don’t leave now, we have a document for download. You get 28 pages full of information about SD-WAN and managed WAN for companies like yours.

 Apr 4, 2018

 This week, the independent online news portal for the global communications networking and services industry, Light Reading, has published an article based on an interview with ngena founder and Managing Director Marcus Hacke.
-In his article, Light Reading founder Steve Saunders, states, that what “ngena has done is to create an über-network that connects the networks from a dozen Tier 1 carriers around the world, including major players such as Deutsche Telekom, Reliance Jio, SK Telekom, MTN and CenturyLink.
+The article features Light Reading founder Steve Saunders, stating, what “ngena has done is to create an über-network that connects the networks from a dozen Tier 1 carriers around the world, including major players such as Deutsche Telekom, Reliance Jio, SK Telekom, MTN and CenturyLink.
 Enough carriers, in fact, to give this “network of networks” almost ubiquitous global coverage.”

 Saunders continues to evaluate the current status-quo of virtualization technology in the industry and states: “As I’ve said previously, our industry has completely failed to deliver on the promise of software-based virtualization that it made around half a dozen years ago.
 Back then, service providers were told to expect an open and interoperable, free-market virtualization ecosystem that would enable them to pick and choose the best apps and services, for the best price, and run them over an NFV infrastructure from whoever they preferred.
 What we’ve ended up with is the exact opposite — a market where carriers have less choice than they did in the 1990s, back when Ethernet and IP ruled the roost. ngena is the natural corollary to that industry fail state: a pragmatic, workable solution to a set of massive virtualization challenges that, had we stuck to the basic principles of telecom — standards, interoperability, certification — would never have happened.”